You may be asking yourself, “do I need a pre-workout?”

 As specially designed performance aids, pre-workouts are designed especially to maximise your workout gains.

-By boosting your stamina, you’ll be able to squeeze an extra few reps, or an extra hundred metres out of your session.
-This may not feel like much, but it all ads up to more calories burned.
+By boosting your endurance, you’ll be able to squeeze an extra few reps, or an extra hundred metres out of your session.
+This may not feel like much, but it all adds up.

-By boosting your power, you’ll be able to work out harder.
+By boosting your performance, you’ll be able to work out harder.
 You’ll start sweating that little bit sooner during your workout, and you’ll have the energy to keep that new momentum going.

-By boosting your motivation, a pre-workout helps you push through the doubts and the difficult moments, so you can focus on the goals at hand.
+By boosting your mental clarity and alertness, a pre-workout helps you push through the doubts and the difficult moments, so you can focus on the goals at hand.
 No more telling yourself to stop!

-This motivation and concentration are especially useful if your daily schedule means you have to work out early in the morning or late at night.
+This is especially useful if your daily schedule means you have to work out early in the morning or late at night.
 Increased drive makes it easier to establish a regular and effective exercise routine.

 Don’t forget to keep hydrated, get a good night’s sleep, and maintain a healthy diet as well: these things will help you to feel fresher and better prepared for your session.

-Every product will have a different formula, but there are a few key approaches that pre-workout ingredients will take.
-In general they are:
+Every pre-workout will have a different formula, but there are a few key things that ingredients can do.
+They are:

 - Preventing fatigue (also called buffering): this helps you to improve your stamina and last longer.